 What is personal planning?

-Personal planning is a process that can help you reach goals such as saving and investing for college or retirement, establishing an emergency fund, providing for your family in the event of your death and minimizing income or estate taxes, by evaluating your whole financial picture, then outlining strategies that are tailored to your individual needs and available resources.
+Personal planning is a process that can help you address financial goals such as saving and investing for college or retirement, establishing an emergency fund, providing for your family in the event of your death and minimizing income or estate taxes, by evaluating your whole financial picture, then outlining strategies that are tailored to your individual needs and available resources.
 One of the main benefits of having a financial plan* is that it can help you balance competing financial priorities.
-A financial plan will clearly show you how your financial goals are related so you can better prioritize them, implement specific strategies and choose suitable products or services.
-Essentially, a comprehensive financial plan serves as a roadmap to help guide you to financial independence.
-With a financial plan in place, you will be better able to focus on your goals and understand what it will take to reach them.
+A financial plan can show you how your financial goals are related so you can better prioritize them, implement specific strategies and potentially choose suitable products or services.
+Essentially, a comprehensive financial plan serves as a roadmap to help guide you toward financial independence.
+With a financial plan in place, you will be better able to focus on your goals and understand what it may take to reach them.

 What is the personal planning process?

 Creating and implementing a comprehensive financial plan generally involves working with financial professionals to, first, develop a clear picture of your current financial situation by reviewing your income, assets and liabilities, and evaluating your insurance coverage, investment portfolio, tax exposure and estate plan.
-The next step is establishing and prioritizing financial goals and time frames for achieving these goals.
-Then, your financial planner will help you implement strategies that address your current financial weaknesses and build on your financial strengths, and choose specific products and services that are tailored to meet your financial objectives.
+The next step is establishing and prioritizing financial goals and time frames for addressing these goals.
+Then, your financial planner will help you implement strategies that potentially address your current financial weaknesses and build on your financial strengths, and choose specific products and services that may be tailored to address your financial objectives.
 The final step is monitoring your plan and making adjustments as your goals, time frames or circumstances change.

 How do I stay on track with my financial plan over the years?

-* Financial Planning offered through LPL Financial, a registered investment advisor.
+* Financial Planning offered through Independent Financial Group, a registered investment advisor.

 What if I'm too busy?